jina-ai/jina/docs/get-started/create-app.md

         |- executor.py
 ```

-`app.py` is the entrypoint of your Jina project.
+- `app.py` is the entrypoint of your Jina project.
 You can run it via `python app.py`.

-`executor1/` is where we'll write our Executor code.
+- `executor1/` is where we'll write our Executor code.

-`config.yml` is the config file for the Executor.
+- `config.yml` is the config file for the Executor.
 It’s where you keep metadata for your Executor, as well as dependencies.

-There may have some other files like `README.md`, `manifest.yml`  `requirements.txt` to provide extra meta information about that Executor.
+There may be some other files like `README.md`, `manifest.yml`  `requirements.txt` to provide extra metadata about that Executor.
 More information {ref}`can be found here<create-executor>`.

 ```python
 cd hello-jina